NadiraNipa/Customer-Shopping-Behaviour-Analysis/README.md

-# Customer-Shopping-Behaviour-Analysis
+Customer Shopping Behaviour Analysis

 This project analyzes customer purchasing patterns to uncover insights into product preferences, spending behavior, and customer segments.
 It combines Python, MySQL, and Power BI to perform end-to-end data cleaning, exploratory data analysis, SQL-based business insights, and dashboard visualization.

 📊 Project Overview

-The goal of this project is to explore customer shopping behavior using a dataset of 3,900 transactions.
+This project explores customer shopping behavior using a dataset of 3,900 transactions.
 The analysis focuses on:

 Demographic patterns